-Our home-school agreement has been updated to include COVID-Safe Guidance.
+Our home-school agreement outlines the expected standards.
 If a student chooses to not follow this guidance the pros and cons will be explained to them, if they still refuse their parents will be contacted and if they cannot reason with their child, they will be sent home and their absence recorded as unauthorised.

 We are working within very tight guidelines and have to keep the majority of our community safe.